plnmnlmp/EIP-Withdrawer-initiated-exits/main_text.md

 ## Solution
 We propose to use a similar mechanism as is used for deposits to initiate the exits by 0x01 withdrawal credentials.
 To make sure the beacon chain is not DoSed by exit requests, we propose to implement a set of validity checks on the execution layer and set a limit to the number of valid exit attempts per block.
 If all validity checks are passed, a message is emitted on EL as an EVM event from a smart contract.
 Then the request is parsed and processed on a beacon chain client just like DepositEvent from DepositContract is processed.
 One difference from a deposit contract is that we propose this event to be a request from the execution layer to consensus layer that is not guaranteed to succeed.
 The reason for this is that making this request a guaranteed success would require a tighter coupling between execution layer and consensus layer that seems healthy.
 The other difference is the following.
 Just like events from deposit contract, withdrawer initiated exit requests' events need to be validatable even in the absence of access to execution layer blocks' data, e.g. in case Ethereum implements EIP-XXXX many years from now.
 That means that consensus layer needs to store some data to authenticate the validity of requests.
 Unlike deposit messages, exit requests themselves do not need a permanent append-only data structure, so we defaulted to putting a hash of all of relevant blocks' (#TODO - which block is it?
 8h ago?) exit requests messages to the blocks' eth1_data.
-The list of exit requests and exit_requests_hash can be cleared for each new block.
+The array of exit requests and `exit_requests_hash` can be cleared for each new block.
 The goal is to give a possibility for future verification of all logged exit requests without access to the execution layer data: "enough validators back in the day signed that data.

 ## Specification
 The sequence of operations for triggering a withdrawal is divided into two parts: first, pre-checks implemented in the smart contract and emission of an event, and then the event processing on the beacon chain client.